Fall2016-ECSE321/Team-2/README.md

 # Team-2: Food Truck Management

-## Build Java Application on Desktop
+## I. Build Java Application on Desktop
 ### Dependencies
 To run this app, you must have Apache Ant installed as well as JDK 1.7.